Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 You’ve got a great show.
 You’re showing up with intention.
 You’re repurposing content and engaging with listeners.

-How can you grow your podcast even further without adding more to your plate?
+But here’s the question: how can you grow your podcast even further without adding more to your plate?

 The answer: collaboration over competition.